DynNPC: Finding More Violations Induced by ADS in Simulation Testing through Dynamic NPC Behavior Generation

-\textbf{\emph{Speed Planning.}} In order to adjust the adversarial NPC vehicle's speed maximizing the possibility of a collision with the EGO vehicle, we use the $s \text{-} t$ graph~\cite{Spatial-Temporal-Graph} shown in Fig.~\ref{img:speed planning} to plan the appropriate speed profile for the adversarial NPC vehicle to follow these waypoints generated by \emph{Waypoints Generation}.
-Assuming that the total length of the waypoints generated by the adversarial NPC vehicle is $s$ and the EGO vehicle will travel at a constant speed $v_{E}^{i}$ since time $t_i$, then, the EGO vehicle will occupy the $s_j$ to $s_k$ section of the NPC vehicle's waypoints from time $t_{i+j}$ to $t_{i+k}$.
-Therefore, there is an occupied area in the $s\text{-}t$ graph where a collision is most likely to occur.
-We can generate $s\text{-}t$ curves through this occupied area and calculate the change in slope of the curve to plan adversarial NPC vehicles' speeds that are prone to collision.
+\emph{Driving Strategy Implementation.} When the waypoints of the NPC vehicle $N_k$ overlap with the expected trajectory of the Ego vehicle after frame $t$, we use the $s \text{-} t$ graph to generate the speed of $N_k$, as shown in Fig.~\ref{img:strategy}.
+Assuming that the total length of the waypoint sequence generated by $N_k$'s maneuver $m$ is $s$, and the Ego vehicle will travel at a constant speed $v_{E}^{t}$ obtained from the simulator since frame $t$, then, the Ego vehicle will occupy the $s_i$ to $s_j$ section of $N_k$'s waypoints from time $t_{i}$ to $t_{j}$.
+Therefore, there is a block of the ADS in the $s\text{-}t$ graph where a collision is most likely to occur.
+Then, we can plan the speed of $N_k$ with three different driving strategies as follows. \begin{itemize}[leftmargin=*] \item \textbf{Yielding Strategy:} The NPC vehicle decelerates and yields to the Ego vehicle, planning a speed profile below the block of the ADS (\eg $\varphi_1(t)$ in Fig.~\ref{img:strategy}). \item \textbf{Adversarial Strategy:} The NPC vehicle travels with adversarial speeds, planning a speed profile through the block of the ADS (\eg $\varphi_2(t)$ in Fig.~\ref{img:strategy}). \item \textbf{Overtaking Strategy:} The NPC vehicle accelerates to overtake the Ego vehicle, planning a speed profile above the block of the ADS (\eg $\varphi_3(t)$ in Fig.~\ref{img:strategy}). \end{itemize}

+Finally, we calculate the gradient of the speed planning curve and update the speed of each waypoint of $N_k$ to implement the selected driving strategy, improving the diversity of NPC behaviors.